Diffusion in the Inverted Triangular Soft Lorentz Gas: Introduction

 To explore these transport phenomena, the Lorentz gas~\cite{Sza00,Klages_book,Dettmann_2014} is often employed as a model to describe a single particle moving through a fixed array of scatterers.
 This simple framework has become fundamental for studying complex dynamical behavior, including energy dissipation, sensitivity to initial conditions, and manifestations of chaos~\cite{Do99,Gaspard1998}.
 A more realistic variant -- the “soft” Lorentz gas -- replaces the hard-wall scatterers with smooth, Fermi-type potential profiles arranged in various geometries, such as triangular~\cite{PRL} or square~\cite{toivonen2025} lattices.
 This version is particularly well-suited for modeling two-dimensional electronic systems like artificial graphene~\cite{Gomes2012,Rasanen2012,Paavilainen2016,Polini2013}, where the underlying potential landscape is continuous.
 These systems exhibit both normal and anomalous diffusion, with extreme sensitivity to the model parameters~\cite{PRL,toivonen2025}.

 In this work, we investigate the {\em inverted} soft Lorentz gas, in which the repulsive potential bumps are replaced by attractive potential wells -- similar to the experimental setup described in Ref.~\cite{experiment}.
+Moreover, triangular optical lattices with tunable potential landscapes have already been realized with ultracold atoms~\cite{Becker2010}, further underlining the potential experimental relevance of our model.
 This modification leads to markedly different system behavior compared to the conventional square or triangular lattices with repulsive scatterers.
 In particular, our inverted setup exhibits an infinite horizon for all parameter regimes where particles possess enough energy to escape the wells and travel to infinity~\cite{machta_zwanzig,klages2000,dettmann2012}.
 In soft-potential systems, variations in the potential landscape cause speed fluctuations along trajectories, leading to complex dynamics and regular structures in phase space~\cite{GZR88,turaev1998islands,RKT99}.
-An infinite horizon complicates analysis further; in hard-wall systems, it rules out normal diffusion~\cite{Sza00,Klages_book,Dettmann_2014}, and similarly challenges conventional diffusion approximations in soft systems.
-In particular, the Machta–Zwanzig (MZ) approximation, which assumes uncorrelated hops between unit cells~\cite{machta_zwanzig}, breaks down in infinite-horizon lattices where normal diffusion is ill-defined.
+An infinite horizon complicates analysis further; in hard-wall two-dimensional systems, it rules out normal diffusion~\cite{Sza00,Klages_book,Dettmann_2014}, while in higher dimensions the situation is more complicated~\cite{dettmann2012}.
+In soft systems such horizons similarly challenge conventional diffusion approximations.
+In particular, the Machta–Zwanzig (MZ) approximation, which assumes uncorrelated hops between unit cells~\cite{machta_zwanzig}, breaks down in infinite-horizon lattices where normal diffusion is ill-defined~\cite{toivonen2025}.
+The main assumption behind the MZ approximation is that hops between traps are uncorrelated.
+In infinite horizon lattices, however, channels appear leading to particle movement along straight lines across (infinitely) many traps.
+This prevents randomisation in each trap, which leads to non-Markovian correlations in the dynamics.